- Educational history (list of schools attended)

 IMPORTANT NOTES BEFORE APPLYING

-Available Classes: Applicants can apply to most classes in the MIT Course Catalog (Subject Listing).
-Certain restrictions are listed below.
+Available Classes: Applicants can apply to most classes in the MIT Course Catalog (Subject Listing), however certain class restrictions are listed below.
 The list of restricted classes is subject to change at any time.
 Classes may also be restricted to degree students or students in specific programs; please read the class description carefully.